KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 {VerifyCredential}
 </SnippetBlock>

-Run the code and wait to see if you can retrieve **and** verify one of John Doe's credentials!
+Run the code and wait to see if you can retrieve **and** verify one of kiltnerd123's credentials!

 :::info Next steps